given answers for Spectragryph

 Make sure to quit SpectraWiz software before controlling your spectrometer module from Spectragryph.
 It would automatically connect to the Stellarnet module, preventing the ability to connect from Spectragryph.
 Also, when already connected in Spectragryph, the module won't connect at the same time with SpectraWiz.
 In case there is no Stellarnet software installed, make sure to first install at least the Stellarnet drivers (32bit version!), as described on the Stellarnet

-For error messages saying something about USB, just start the and it should work properly afterwards.
+For error messages saying something about USB or "Invalid and it should work properly afterwards.

 Can't connect to my Avantes spectrometer.

 Make sure to quit AvaSoft before controlling your spectrometer module from Spectragryph.
 It would automatically connect to the Avantes module, preventing the ability to connect from Spectragryph.
 In case there is no Avantes software installed, make sure